 Sundance Trail/ Sundance Canyon

-The Sundance Trail/ Canyon is by far our favorite option out of these four trails and is a great family friendly Banff hike.
+Following the paved path behind the Cave and Basin main building, this trailhead can be easily found.
+The Sundance Trail/ Canyon is by far our favorite option out of these four trails and is a great family-friendly Banff hike.
 From our experience, it has never been overcrowded and has stunning views of the Rockies along the way.
 This trail has been super enjoyable both in the heat of the summer months and the snowy winter months.

 Is the Cave and Basin Worth Visiting?

 The Cave and Basin National Historic Site is a great thing to do while in Banff.
 It is close to downtown and doesn’t take up too much of your day.
-It plays such an important part of not only the national park system but of Canada’s rich history.
-It allows visitors to learn through different exhibits, sites and interactive displays.
+It plays an important part in the national park system and Canada’s rich history.
+Visitors can learn through exhibits, sites, and interactive displays.

-Whether you are interested in history, geology, or just enjoying the beauty of the great outdoors, the Cave and Basin is definitely worth a visit.
+Whether you are interested in history, geology, or just enjoying the beauty of the great outdoors, the Cave and Basin is worth visiting.

 Plan Your Trip to the Canadian Rockies